Understand and use nested selection and iteration statements

 Introduction

-This section explores the concepts of nested selection statements and various types of iteration statements in programming.
+This section explores the use of nested selection statements (if-else within if-else) and various iteration statements (loops) in programming.
 Understanding these concepts is crucial for creating programs that can handle complex decision-making and repetitive tasks.

 Nested Selection